DebopamParam/Weather_Forecast_Application_Java/README.md

 # Weather_Forecast_Application_Java
-A java program in Maven that extracts the location of the Current_User using IP Address and Forecasts the weather report of the week \n
+A java program in Maven that extracts the location of the Current_User using IP Address and Forecasts the weather report of the week

 • Fetch Local Host Name
 • Fetch Public IP Address